phanirithvij/mmdoc-nixpkgs-toc-gen/README.md

 ### What

+Nix/Nixpkgs/Nixos ecosystem has tons of scattered resources, the goal of this PERSONAL project (for now) is to self-host them
+- self-hosted doesn't mean offline access (but provide as much offline access as possible)
+- ironic since no nix command works offline without internet access (by default atleast)
+- try to use local nixpkgs checkout (possible ?)

 - mmdoc (written in c, hmm)
+  - ignore it? (ux is great tho)
 - all manuals build steps (doc urls, s.o post)
-  - a wiki article
+  - a wiki article (Building Documentation?)
 - nixpkgs/nixos manuals multi-paged (find the discussion, TODO, see https://github.com/NixOS/nixpkgs/pull/108063)
+  - GetPsyched is working on multiple docs support (see https://github.com/GetPsyched/nixpkgs/commits/render-docs)
-- w3m/qutebrowser scripts like nixos-help (make it easier)
+- [x] w3m/qutebrowser scripts like nixos-help (make it easier)
   - for nixpkgs, nixos, nix, hm manuals
+  - open in browser the dashboard search page (for now just bookmarks to local services, like homer dashboard)
+- [ ] nixos-search
+- [ ] home-manager-options-search
+  - can be hosted, requires a cron service to keep it updated (or think a manual refresh button)
+  - todo: use nix to pin all the cdn js, bootstrap etc.
+- [x] noogle
-- nixos-search, nixos-hm-search, noogle, all self-hosted (guide in wiki and/or provide a flake)
+- all self-hosted (guide in wiki and/or provide a flake)
-  - add reasoning, incase your offline, local nixpkgs checkout reused
+  - in the flake provide a nixos module and a home-manager module with modular services
+  - use httplz I guess? for noogle and home-manager-option-search (any non-static component)
+  - a single search dashboard which can search across all these (?)
   - nixpkgs-tracker, pr-tracker (possible w/ no gh requests? i.e. offline?)
     - that tampermonkey script which adds it to the pr itself
     - add all of this in a wiki article with proper references to discourse/reddit/blog sources

 ## Setup

+This is the old mmdoc thing, ignore it for now

 ```
 direnv allow # nix develop